haasn/interpolation-samples/README.md

 ## Reference clips / more information

-If you want to test playback in your environment, you can find the source clips at their native resolution here:
+If you want to test playback in your environment, you can find the source clips at their native framerate here:

 [60 fps native](https://github.com/haasn/interpolation-samples/raw/master/60fps/native.mkv)
 [30 fps native](https://github.com/haasn/interpolation-samples/raw/master/30fps/native.mkv)